-For the past 50 years, the University of La Verne College of Law has strived to educate and train the next generation of attorneys not only to practice law but make a difference in their communities.
+For the past 50 years, the University of La Verne College of Law and Public Service has strived to educate and train the next generation of attorneys not only to practice law but make a difference in their communities.
 We see ourselves as an innovator in legal education, graduating individuals passionate about social justice and basing our approach on the university’s collective core values of lifelong learning, ethical reasoning, diversity, inclusivity, and community and civic engagement.

 La Verne Law grounds our legal education in the following core concepts:

 - basic skills for success;